wix-incubator/wix-rest-docs/guides/SPI.md

 1. In the left menu, click **Components**.
 2. In the upper right corner of the page, select **Add Component** > **Integration component**.
 3. From the **Choose an integration component** modal, select the relevant SPI and click **Add Component**.
 4. In the JSON Editor, configure the configuration parameters by referencing the **Instructions** section on the right side of the page.
-For each configuration parameter, write the parameter name and value in the JSON editor, for example “appUrl”: “app world.com/getInfo”.
+For each configuration parameter listed in the **Instructions**, add the parameter name and value in the JSON editor.

 ![alt text](../media/spi-config.png)